Goren-Lab-at-UC-San-Diego/Prod-seq/README.md

    chmod +x <full_download_path>/ProdSeqAnalysis_utils.py
    ```

 4. To check that the scripts are ready to execute, run the following command.
-Correct setup should output the helper message specifying the usage of the script and arguments and options:
+Correct setup should output the helper message specifying the usage of the script and arguments and options.
    ```
-   <full_download_path>/ProdSeq_Data_Analysis.py [--barcodetsv BARCODETSV] sampletsv output_prefix
+   <full_download_path>/ProdSeq_Data_Analysis.py --help
    ```

 <br>